The Munich Germany Christmas Market Guide

 If you’re looking to plan a larger Christmas market tour through Germany or Europe, Munich makes a great hub for doing so, especially as you can fly directly into Munich from the United States.

-If you want to use Munich as a base, here are some other German and Europe Christmas Markets you could reach within a day:
+If you want to use Munich as a base, here are some other Europe Christmas Markets or day trips you could reach within a day:

 From Munich, you can also access these Christmas Market cities to add as a next stop to your German Christmas Market tour: